games-automata-play/games-automata-play.github.io/_posts/2018-09-04-class_sequences.md

 </figure>

 > **Lemma:**
-Any polynomially ambiguous weighted automaton can be decomposed into a union of chained loops.
+Any polynomially ambiguous weighted automaton is equivalent to a union of chained loops.

 We skip the proof of this lemma.